-In many cases employers are liable.
+In many cases, employers are liable.
 When harassment occurs, employers must be held accountable.
 This is the best way to ensure a safe working environment for all employees.

-What Is Sex Harassment?
+What Is Sexual Harassment?

 Title VII of the Civil Rights Act of 1964 prohibits sexual harassment in the workplace.
 Generally, sexual harassment can be divided into two categories, quid pro quo harassment or hostile environment harassment.